erbsland-dev/erbsland-lang-config-doc/doc/reference/error-code.rst

 Error Names and Codes
 =====================

-Error names and codes provide a standardized way to categorize and report errors encountered during the parsing of a document.
-A parser *must* support all the predefined error categories, but it has flexibility in how this support is implemented.
+Error names and codes offer a standardized way to classify and report errors that occur while parsing a document.
+Every parser **must** support the predefined error categories.
+However, the implementation details—such as the specific names or casing—can be adjusted to align with the conventions of the programming language being used.

-The following examples demonstrate how error categories might be defined in different programming languages:
+Here’s how you might define these error categories in different programming languages:

 .. code-block:: cpp

     enum class Error : uint8_t {
-        Io,
+        Io = 1,
-        Encoding,
+        Encoding = 2,
         // ...
     };